fomod-in/tbtc-website/src/pages/news/2020-07-15-dettagli-sul-blocco-dei-depositi-in-tbtc-del-18-maggio-2020.it.md

 | p2wpkh        | 2      | 20   | \-      | 22           |
 | p2wsh         | 2      | 32   | \-      | 34           |

+Gli script di aoutput presentanto diverse lunghezze.
 Output scripts vary in length.
 As a result all output scripts are prefixed with 1 byte that encodes the length of the script in bytes.
 The value of an output is represented as an 8-byte little-endian integer, serialized immediately before the output script.
 A standard output is between (8 + 1 + 22 =) 31 and (8 + 1 + 34 =) 43 bytes long.

 `BTCUtils.extractHash()`extracts the hash from a standard output.
 It does this by inspecting the output script prefix and suffix to determine the location of the hash.
 If the output script is non-standard, it returns an empty byte array.